wallarm/product-documentation/docs/latest/user-guides/api-discovery.md

 * `1` means no risk factors for this endpoint.
 * Risk score is not displayed (`N/A`) for the removed endpoints.

 To understand what caused the risk score for the endpoint and how to reduce the risk, go to the endpoint details.
+The details of the endpoint indicate all the factors that are applicable to the endpoint.
 In the **Risk score** section, expand the corresponding risk factor to get additional description, such as list of active vulnerabilities etc., and links to the solution recommendations.

 ![!API Discovery - Risk score](../images/about-wallarm-waf/api-discovery/api-discovery-risk-score.png)